What is a Bonded Title?

 Specifics vary from state to state, but generally, obtaining a bonded title involves:

-- purchasing a Lost Title Bond from a surety bond company (like us)
+- purchasing a Lost Title Bond from a surety bond company

 - completing title paperwork